-In Harmony, you can create very advanced networks using effects, complex connections and multiple-level compositing.
+In Animate Pro, you can create very advanced networks using effects, complex connections and multiple-level compositing.

 The Composite module's main task takes all of your image's output and converts it into a single flat image that you can render out.
-You can alter it further by manipulating a three-dimensional scene setup.
-You can also modify a Composite's behaviour as seen in the Scene Setup chapter.
+You can alter it further by manipulating a three dimensional scene setup.
+You can also modify a Composite's behavior as seen in the Scene Setup chapter.

 Input and Output Options